rfo909/CFT/doc/Reference.md

 diff somefile.txt %a
 ```

 ## Note on specials

 Shell command parameters starting with ":" or "%" are considered CFT expressions even without
 being embedded inside parantheses.
-Such parameter strings can not contain free spaces, outside of strings.
+Those expressions can not contain free spaces, outside of strings.